hafsahsiddiqui/sql-projects/A24 Films/README.md

 LIMIT 10;
 ```

 Answer: This query identifies the top 10 movies that generated the highest return on investment (ROI) relative to their budget.
-By calculating the ROI percentage (roi * 100), it ranks movies based on the efficiency of their budget spend.
 The result helps identify which films achieved the highest profitability, providing insights into the most financially successful movies.

 b.
 Average ROI by Budget Group
 ```